Oyewole Folarin loves writing greeting-card messages and helping others find the words they need for life's special moments.

 - I hope the next place that you work will rival the joy that you’ve had working here.

-To a Boss:
+Saying Goodbye to a Boss:

 - Under your guidance, I learned more than I could have ever expected!
 Thanks to you, I've gotten this amazing new opportunity.
 Thank you for setting me up for success—best of luck in the next stage of your career.